terjeio/ioSender/readme.md

 ---

+2020-01-28: Third alpha release of binary.
+Use with care and please report issues!

+Added macro support, configurable stripping of M6-M8 G codes, improved handling for non-grblHAL controllers and readied lathe wizards for testing.

+---

 2020-01-22: First alpha release of binary.
 Use with care and please report issues!

 __NOTE:__ Keyboard jogging with a grbl firmware other than grblHAL is likely to fail, this is a firmware problem so no plan to fix. grblHAL _may_ also occasionally fail \(likely due to issues in the sender\) so be ready to hit reset/estop if it goes wrong!